 This movement is sowing awareness about deforestation and started because of a fire in 2015.
 It burned 8600 hectares in Sierra de Gata.
 The locals were really upset after seeing all the burned mountains and decided to make it green again.
 They joined the Reforest Accion association which nowadays has already 1000 volunteers of 41 nationalities.

 A big planting action was started in the ash-covered lands and 700,000 acorns were planted.
-3 years later their effort was rewarded and more than 1000 trees are thriving.
+3 years later their effort was rewarded and over 1000 trees are thriving.
 It is amazing that a seed can develop into a tree, especially when you consider the frequent droughts which happen often in the Mediterranean climate.

-In September of 2019, they put their challenge on social media.
+In September 2019, they put their challenge on social media.
 Anybody can join, be it a single person or a small group.
 You only need to download their Guia Belotera, which is a guide to planting acorns, and just follow the easy instructions.

-The response has been fantastic and 250 actions were registered all over the country.
+The response has been fantastic, and they registered 250 actions all over the country.
 It is projected that between 10% to 20% of the planted seeds will develop into a tree.
 One has to take care though, that the seeds you collect, either from the tree or those that have fallen onto the ground, are good ones

 Where should one plant

 The ideal place to plant would be in the shade of a shrub and the hole should be medium deep.
 Too close to the surface and animals will notice and dig them out.
-You have to place the seed in a horizontal position and cover with soil with some leaves or bark.
+You have to place the seed in a horizontal position and cover it with soil with some leaves or bark.

-Burned areas, embankments or waste ground are the places where one should plant.
+Burned areas, embankments, or waste ground are the places where one should plant.
 Jays and squirrels also plant acorns, so we are just imitating nature.
 One has to take care to only use seeds from local native species.
 Another thing one has to know is if the land is public or private and ask for permission if needed.

-The more people hear about it the better.
+The more people hear about it, the better.
 Families with children have joined this movement to show the young ones how to care for the environment.
-Some people opt for having the seeds sprout at home and when they have turned into small trees plant them out.
+Some people opt for having the seeds sprout at home and when they have turned into small trees, plant them out.

 Oak trees can live for a very long time.
 Please, have a look at this YouTube video of the 1000-year-old trees.